 from an early catalog

 Something had to be done.
 I needed help making the toys.
 My grandmother and then my mother started making them.
 My best friend and his mother and grandmother and aunts started making them.
 Our friends started making them.
 Neighborhood kids who saw me outside making them begged me to let them make them.
-Even after almost thirty years I am still making them.
+Even after more than thirty years I am still making them.

 Over the years many things have changed.
 One of these things is that I don't have to pick and dry the catnip blossoms myself anymore.
 We have dedicated farmers to do that for us now.
 But the one most important thing that has not changed is that we make sure that every single catnip toy we sell is the still the very best high quality catnip toy that we can make.

 We want to make sure your cats are happy - so every toy comes backed with a 100% satisfaction guarantee.